MacauleyMorgan/Project-Three/README.md

 ## CRUD Functions
 ### Create
 Sign In function
+- As a logged out user, I would like to be able to sign in and access the site
+- As a logged out user, I would like to be able to access the register page to create an account and get feedback based on a successful registration

 Create recipe function
+- As a logged in user, I would like to be able to contribute my own recipes to the site

 ### Read
 Reads database to filter all recipes to home page